Duterte Declares Martial Law, Postpones Putin Meeting

 Rodrigo Duterte, president of the Philippines, has declared martial law in his country’s South for 60 days.

-Amid clashes in Marawi City between government troops and Maute group terrorists, who are extremist allies of the Islamic State, Duterte imposed martial law on the entire Mindanao island.
+Amid clashes in Marawi City between government troops and Maute militants, who are extremist allies of the Islamic State, Duterte imposed martial law on the entire Mindanao island.

 Duterte, best known for his war on drugs that has seen thousands killed, was in Moscow when he made the announcement.
 He was supposed to meet with Russian President Vladimir Putin and Russian Prime Minister Dmitri Medvedev, but those meetings were pushed back so he could immediately return to Manila, Philippine Foreign Affairs Secretary Alan Peter Cayetano said.
 (Russian officials were apparently understanding, according to Cayetano.)